Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Additional Experiments

 We conduct the first and second experiments in the main text setting the target hardware graph as a King's graph, which is adopted for the current commercial version of Hitachi CMOS Annealer~\cite{yamaoka201520k,sugie2021minor}.
-Vertices in a King's graph are aligned in a rectangular shape and connected to other vertices which are in horizontally, vertically or diagonally adjacent positions.
+Vertices in a King's graph are aligned in a rectangular shape and connected to other vertices that are in horizontally, vertically, or diagonally adjacent positions.
 For a square King's graph $KG_{L,L}$ of size $L \times L$, a clique embedding of a complete graph of size $L+1$ is known~\cite{sugie2021minor}.
-Since the Ising machine (AE) in our experiments accepts QUBO problems of size up to 65536, we set the size of the King's graph to $256 \times 256 = 65536$ and use $n=257$ to generate synthetic QUBO instances.
-The experimental setting and metrics are the same as in the main text except the target graph and $n$.
+Since the Ising machine (AE) in our experiments accepts QUBO problems of a size up to 65536, we set the size of the King's graph to $256 \times 256 = 65536$ and use $n=257$ to generate synthetic QUBO instances.
+The experimental setting and metrics are the same as in the main text except for the target graph and $n$.

-Table~\ref{tab:king_random_num_order} shows the results for evaluation of effects of the proposed method on minor embedding.
+Table~\ref{tab:king_random_num_order} shows the evaluation results of effects of the proposed method on minor-embedding.
 In contrast to the cases of $P_{16}$ and $Z_{15}$ in the main text, the number of auxiliary variables and maximum chain length are not reduced even on $p=1.5$ and $p=2.0$.
-This is probably because minorminer Algorithm is not suitable for searching a good minor embedding on the King's graph.
-As we have mentioned in Section~\ref{sec:experiments} in the main text, performance of minor embedding search can have a significant impact on this experiment.
-We hypothesize that improvement in quality of minor embedding is observed for $p=1.5$ and $p=2.0$ when we use a search algorithm suitable for the King's graph such as probabilistic-swap-shift-annealing (PSSA)~\cite{sugie2021minor}.
-However, since other experimental results suggest that the performance improvement of Ising machine in our experiment might not be relevant to the quality of minor embedding, we do not delve into further experiments using other search algorithms.
+This is probably because the minorminer algorithm is not suitable for searching for a good minor-embedding on the King's graph.
+As we mentioned in Section~\ref{sec:experiments} in the main text, performance of minor-embedding search can have a significant impact on this experiment.
+We hypothesize that improvement in the quality of minor-embedding is observed for $p=1.5$ and $p=2.0$ when we use a search algorithm suitable for the King's graph such as probabilistic-swap-shift-annealing (PSSA)~\cite{sugie2021minor}.
+However, since additional experiments in Appendix~\ref{app:clique_linear} suggest that the performance improvement of Ising machine in our experiment might not be relevant to the quality of minor-embedding, we do not delve into further experiments using other search algorithms.